-Consider a schematic of a flux-qubit-cantilever shown in Fig.~\ref{fig1} where a part of a superconducting loop of a flux qubit forms a cantilever.
-The larger loop is interrupted by a smaller loop consisting of two Josephson junctions - a DC Superconducting Quantum Interference Device (DC-SQUID).
-The Josephson energy that is constant for a single Josephson junction can be varied by applying a magnetic flux to a DC-SQUID loop.
-However, for calculations a flux qubit with a single Josephson junction is considered throughout this paper.
-The external magnetic flux applied to the cantilever is $\Phi_{a}= B_{x} A \cos(\theta)$, where $B_{x}$ is the magnitude of an uniform external magnetic field along $x$-axis and area vector $\vec{A}$ substends an angle $\theta$ with the magnetic field direction ($x$-axis).
-Consider the cantilever oscillates about an equilibrium angle $\theta_{0}$ with an intrinsic frequency of oscillation $\omega_{i}$ \emph{i.e.} the frequency in absence of magnetic field.
-The external magnetic flux applied to the flux-qubit-cantilever depends on the cantilever deflection therefore, the flux qubit whose potential energy depends on an external flux is coupled to the cantilever degrees of freedom.
-The potential energy of the flux-qubit-cantilever corresponds to a two dimensional potential $V(\Phi,\theta)$ and the Hamiltonian of the flux-qubit-cantilever interrupted by a single Josephson junction is
+Consider a part of the flux-qubit loop which is made to project from the substrate and the projected part acts as a cantilever and thereby provides us with an additional degree of freedom in the system.
+A schematic diagram of the flux-qubit-cantilever, where a part of the superconducting loop of a flux-qubit forms a cantilever, is shown in Fig.~\ref{fig1}.
+In this diagram the larger loop is interrupted by a smaller loop consisting of a dc-SQUID.
+The Josephson energy that is constant for a single Josephson junction can be varied by applying a magnetic flux to the dc-SQUID loop.
+However, for the calculations throughout in this paper a flux-qubit with a single Josephson junction is considered.
+The external magnetic flux applied to the cantilever is $\Phi_{a}= B_{x} A \cos(\theta)$, where $B_{x}$ is the magnitude of the uniform external magnetic field along a fixed $x$-axis and the angle $\theta$ is the angle between the magnetic field ($x$-axis) and the area vector $\vec{A}$.
+Consider that the cantilever oscillates about an equilibrium angle $\theta_{0}$ with an intrinsic frequency of oscillation $\omega_{i}$ (the frequency in absence of the magnetic field).
+Since the external magnetic flux applied to the flux-qubit-cantilever depends on the cantilever deflection, therefore, the flux-qubit whose potential energy depends on an external flux is coupled to the cantilever.
+The potential energy of the flux-qubit-cantilever corresponds to a two-dimensional function $V(\Phi,\theta)$.
+Therefore, the Hamiltonian of the flux-qubit-cantilever interrupted by a single Josephson junction can be written as